awslabs/multi-model-server/docs/mms_on_fargate.md

 And this it, nothing else.

-At this point I think we are ready to start creating actual Task definition.
+At this point, you are ready to start creating actual task definition.

 ## Create a SqueezeNet Task Definition

-This is the first task where we finally ready to start doing something:
+This is the first task where you finally ready to start doing something:

 1. Log-in to the AWS console and go to the Elastic Cloud Service / Task Definitions and press “Create new Task Definition”: